 - Slice your beef into 1 ½ inch cubes, and then sprinkle pepper and salt, and apply a light coat of flour to the meat.

 - Using a cast-iron skillet, heat 1 tablespoon of butter and 1 tablespoon of oil on high heat.
 Add the beef cubes, but don’t crowd the skillet to avoid steaming the beef.
 Therefore, you should make sure that you cook in small batches.
 Make sure that the beef it cooked on both sides, and until brown—this should take around 10 – 15 minutes.
 If you choose to cook in small batches, transfer the cooked beef to a side plate, and then work on the other batch.

 - Next, using a large heavy-bottomed pot, heat 1 tablespoon of butter on medium heat, and then add the onion.
 Next, add 1 tablespoon of olive oil and stir well to ensure that the onion is coated with oil.
 Add 1 tablespoon of salt after 10 minutes, and then sauté the onion until translucent until tender—this should take around 20 to 25 minutes.
 If you have plenty of time, you can spend more time until the onions are caramelized—this should take around 40 minutes.

 - Now, you can add ginger, garlic, tomato paste, and curry powder, and then sauté for around 2 minutes.

 - Add the beef and wine, and allow the alcohol to evaporate—this will take around 5 minutes.

-- Add your veggies and then pour the beef broth until the veggies are covered—it’s not a must you use all of the broth.
-Cover the pot with lid, and then allow it to boil.
+- Add your veggies and then pour the beef broth until the veggies are covered—you don't have to use all of the broth at once.
+Cover the pot with the lid, and then allow it to boil.

 - As it continues to boil, skim off the fat and scum from the soup.